 All interested parties may submit an annual berthing schedule 12 weeks before the beginning of each calendar year.
-The TSO publishes the LNG terminal annual schedule eight weeks before the beginning of each year.
-28 days before the beginning of Month M shippers that have already signed an LNG contact with the TSO are required to submit a monthly berthing schedule for the next three months (Cf. Figure 6).
+The TSO publishes the LNG terminal annual schedule 8 weeks before the beginning of each year.
+On the 28th of month M-1, shippers that have already signed an LNG contact with the TSO are required to submit a monthly berthing schedule for the next three months (Cf. Figure 6).
 Shippers who have not participated in the annual berthing schedule are also entitled to participate in the monthly process.
 The annual schedule is tentative whereas the monthly programme is binding for month M.

 The following rules are applied by the TSO when preparing the LNG terminal annual schedule (a) The shipper with the largest annual LNG amount is accommodated first with minimum modifications in the requested unloading times.
-The shipper with the second largest amount follows, etc.; (b) Cargos of shippers that have already signed a contract with the TSO are accommodated in priority to cargos of all other interested parties; (c) The TSO rejects cargos that exceed the available storage capacity.
+The shipper with the second largest amount follows etc; (b) Cargoes of shippers that have already signed a contract with the TSO are accommodated in priority to cargoes of all other interested parties; (c) The TSO rejects cargoes that exceed the available storage capacity.

-The following rules are applied by the TSO when preparing the LNG terminal monthly schedule: (a) Deliveries included in the annual schedule are dealt with in priority and if required are shifted in time in reverse order to the magnitude of the deviations requested by the users (either in terms of the unloading time or the cargo size) in comparison to the annual schedule; (b) Deliveries not included in the annual schedule are shifted in time in reverse order to the magnitude of the LNG cargo requested to be unloaded; (c) the TSO rejects cargos that were not included in the annual schedule and exceed the available storage capacity for the particular three month period.
+The following rules are applied by the TSO when preparing the LNG terminal monthly schedule: (a) Deliveries included in the annual schedule are shifted in time in reverse order to the magnitude of the deviations that were introduced (either in terms of the unloading time or the cargo size) in comparison to the annual schedule;(b) Deliveries not included in the annual schedule are shifted in time in reverse order to the magnitude of the LNG cargo requested to be unloaded; (c) the TSO rejects cargoes that were not included in the annual schedule and exceed the available storage capacity for the particular three month period.